Police officer recruitment process

 Once you have satisfactorily completed the pre–employed checks, you will be invited to join the next Special constable intake.

 - Stage one - Following online application, you will be sent an email informing you whether or not you have passed the shortlisting stage.

-- Stage three - You will be invited to attend an interview with two senior police officers.
-If successful, you will be invited to attend the Police Recruit Assessment Centre (which is held at the College of Policing, Ryton).
+- Stage two - If successful, you will be invited to attend the Police Recruit Assessment Centre (which is held at the College of Policing, Ryton).
 Here you will undergo tests consisting of:

 - two written tests

 - a numerical test.

 - Stage three - candidates who achieve the pass mark of 50 per cent or above at the national assessment centre will then proceed to the next stage of the recruitment process.
 Your assessment centre ‘pass’ only remains valid for 12 months from the date of the assessment and this timeframe may only be extended in exceptional circumstances.

 - Stage four - You will be invited to attend an interview with two senior police officers.
 If successful, candidates will undertake the next stage – pre-employment checks.